 Optionally, the output may be replaced by a piezo buzzer instead of the LED for getting an audible response of the above situation, eliminating the headache of monitoring the LED condition every now and then.

-The above circuit can be modified by adding a relay stage for controlling a particular stage which may be relevant to the low battery cut of actions.
+The above circuit can be modified by adding a relay stage for a latching facility, so that the relay latches and stops oscillations at the set low battery thresholds.

 How to Setup this Low Battery Indicator Circuit